Updated: Aug 15

 Before your move, ensure you understand your health insurance options and the extent of coverage available to you outside your home state.

-Relocating Out-of-State?
+Relocating to Nebraska?
 Consider Changing Health Insurance Plans

 When relocating to a new state, it's generally advisable to switch your health insurance plan to avoid relying solely on costly out-of-network care.
 If your health insurance is provided through your employer, you may not need to change plans, depending on the coverage offered.
 However, if you purchased health insurance through the Health Insurance Marketplace, you will need to select a new plan to ensure continued coverage.